“Hello! So glad you found the Zoom link for our welcome call! Welcome to VLACS! Is that your Dad I see waving in the background?”

 How does VLACS do it?

-Any time a student registers for any of the VLACS Journeys, VLACS assigns them a NH state-certified and VLACS-trained instructor who greets them before they have access to the middle- or high school Course, Project, Experience, or College course.
+Any time a student registers for a course, VLACS assigns them a NH state-certified and VLACS-trained instructor who greets them before they have access to the middle- or high school Course, Project, or Experience course.

 Zoom!